Listen To The Article:

 The online alcohol market place is in a spirited away situation right now.
-Are you wondering why?
+Wondering why?

 Because despite having the potential of exponential growth, it is still not off the ground yet.
 And yes even I am having a hard time believing it.
 We are living in the greatest era of online shopping portals and applications where we can order our favorite food, books, even furniture online.
 But have a hard time finding a decent bottle of Chardonnay.